 The splitting patterns of the protons in the aromatic region of the 1H spectrum are frequently used to establish the substitution pattern of an aromatic ring.
-For example, a trisubstituted aromatic ring has 3 remaining protons.
-There are 3 possible arrangements for the 3 protons - they can have relative positions 1,2,3-; 1,2,4-; or 1,3,5- and each has a characteristic splitting pattern.
+For example, a trisubstituted aromatic ring has 3 remaining protons and they can have relative positions 1,2,3-; 1,2,4-; or 1,3,5- and each has a characteristic splitting pattern.
+Likewise the 1,2-disubstituted and 1,3-disubstituted benzenes also have a characteristic 4-proton splitting pattern (Figure 5.12).

-para-Disubstituted benzenes

-para-Disubstituted benzenes have characteristically "simple" and symmetrical 1H NMR spectra in the aromatic region.
+Figure 5.12 Characteristic Aromatic Splitting Patterns in the 1H NMR spectra for some Di- and Tri-substituted Benzenes para-Disubstituted benzenes para-Disubstituted benzenes have characteristically "simple" and symmetrical 1H NMR spectra in the aromatic region.
 Superficially, the spectra of p-disubstituted benzenes always appear as two strong doublets with the line positions symmetrically disposed about a central frequency.
 The spectra are in fact far more complex (many lines make up the pattern for the NMR spectrum when it is analysed in detail) but the symmetry of the pattern of lines makes 1,4-disubstituted benzenes very easy to recognise from their 1H NMR spectra.
-The 1H NMR spectrum of p-nitrophenylacetylene is given in Figure 5.9.
+The 1H NMR spectrum of p-nitrophenylacetylene is given in Figure 5.13.
 The expanded section shows the 4 strong prominent signals in the aromatic region, characteristic of 1,4-substitution on a benzene ring.

-Figure 5.9 1H NMR Spectrum of p-Nitrophenylacetylene (200 MHz as a 10% solution in CDCl3)
+Figure 5.13 1H NMR Spectrum of p-Nitrophenylacetylene (200 MHz as a 10% solution in CDCl3)